pengu-k/pengu-k/README.md

 ## Hi hehe 😊
-💻...
-💚💛💛Fun fact: There are a lot of things I'd like to learn and try these days hehe
+💻...  currently still working on automate finance and eccomerce website 💚💛💛: There are a lot of things I'd like to learn and try these days hehe

 **Princess Merida:**
 > My mother... the Queen, feels... in her heart, that I... that we be free to... write our own story.
 Follow... our... hearts.
 And find love in our own time